somesocks/apparent-pixel/README.md

 #### Estimating Distances

-The biggest issue in accurately calculating AP is changes in distance.
+The biggest issue in accurately calculating AP is that we don't know the distance from display to observer.
 However, for the most part, we can estimate it very roughly.

 	* Most people sit roughly 1m away from their laptop or desktop.
 	* Most people hold their smartphone in their hand, or on the table in front of them.
 This is very roughly about 30cm away.
 	* Most people sit roughly 2-3m away from their TV when they watch it.

 What about more complicated setups, such as movie projectors, electronic billboards, and stadium displays?
 These need to be visible at a wide range of distances, and there are generally two things to consider here:

 	1) The average viewing distance, or what most people will see.
 	2) The farthest viewing distance.

 If you want to give a presentation in a meeting room with a projector, you want everyone to be able to read it clearly, so you should consider the fartherst person away.